user-vi/JavaAsASecondLanguage/lecture09/slides/lecture09.md

 See simple logs for GC
 -verbose:gc

-Us this flag to get heap dump when OOM happens for further investigation
+Us this flag to get heap dump when OOM happens -XX:+HeapDumpOnOutOfMemoryError
--XX:+HeapDumpOnOutOfMemoryError

 Configure used GC (g1 is default in most cases)